bitex-la/pochette/README.md

 then you won't need to pass in the transactions.

 #### Receives
-The TransactionBuilder's initializer receives a single options hash with:
+The TrezorTransactionBuilder's initializer receives a single options hash with:

 <dl>
-<dt>addresses:</dt>
+<dt>bip32_addresses:</dt>
 <dd>
   List of addresses in wallet.
 We will be spending their unspent outputs.
   Each address is represented as a pair, with the public address string and the BIP32 path as a list of integers, for example:

   ['public-address-as-string', [44, 1, 3, 11]]

+  If you're spending from a multisig address then you should provide all the root xpubs ( session.getPublicKey([]) ) from your different trezor devices, the path as a list of integers and the M number (as in M out of N).
+  The actual bitcoin address will be derived from these.
+  The following example is for a multi-sig address where 2 out of 3 trezors can sign.
+  The address is generated from the public key at path [42, 1, 1] in each trezor.

+  [['xpub661MyMwAqRbcGCmcnz4JtnieVyuvgQFGqZqw3KS1g9khndpF3segkAYbYCKKaQ9Di2ZuWLaZU4Axt7TrKq41aVYx8XTbDbQFzhhDMntKLU5',
+    'xpub661MyMwAqRbcFwc3Nmz8WmMU9okGmeVSmuprwNHCVsfhy6vMyg6g79octqwNftK4g62TMWmb7UtVpnAWnANzqwtKrCDFe2UaDCv1HoErssE'
+    'xpub661MyMwAqRbcGkqPSKVkwTMtFZzEpbWXjM4t1Dv1XQbfMxtyLRGupWkp3fcSCDtp6nd1AUrRtq8tnFGTYgkY1pB9muwzaBDnJSMo2rVENhz'],
+   [42,1,1],
+   2]

 </dd>
 <dt>outputs:</dt>
 <dd>